Jswig/drivendata-flu-learning/README.md

 - ~~0.8473 AUC on hidden test set, 130/953 on leaderboard.~~ (xgboost baseline)
 - 0.8530 AUC on hidden test set, 112/953 on leaderboard (moderately tuned xgboost)

+Todo: refactor notebooks code for the last 2 into proper python scripts.

 ## 📃 License

 This project is distributed under the  [MIT license](https://github.com/Jswig/drivendata-flu-learning/blob/master/LICENSE).